 You can accomplish this using any language that can perform a web request.
 It doesn’t have to be PowerShell!

-Another easy way to find out your public IP address using PowerShell is by running the Invoke-RestMethod command against ipinfo.io/json.
-This will provide your public IP address as well as other IP information such as hostname, city, country, and geolocation (latitude and longitude).
+(Invoke-RestMethod http://ipinfo.io/json).ip.
+You can also get other IP information such as hostname, city, country, and geolocation (latitude and longitude).
 See https://ipinfo.io/missingauth for more info.

 $ip = Invoke-RestMethod http://ipinfo.io/json $ip.ip $ip.hostname $ip.city $ip.region $ip.country $ip.loc $ip.org $ip.postal $ip.readme